uswakk/Chat-PDFs/README.md

 # Chat-PDFs

-Absolutely!
-Here’s a polished and pretty version of your README with emojis, headings, and clean formatting:

----

-# 📄💬 Chat with Your Documents

-A simple web app that lets you **upload documents and chat with them** — like having a conversation with your PDFs!
+A simple web app that lets you **upload documents and chat with them**

 ---